C-BJ/awesome-zig/README.md

 **Note🗒️An project may also be a development tool, application, library or other category, but it will only appear once in this guide.**

+**🔥 Will be added in front of applications or libraries with more than 500 Star**

 ## Table Of Contents

 - [Related Web Sites](#related-web-sites)